sled-group/PercepSync/README.md

 TTS Text: Hello, world!
 ```

+## Configuration

+### `PercepSync`

+You can configure `PercepSync` via command line options as well as a configuration file.
+All options are available via the configuration file, but not via command line options.
+You can refer to the help message via the command line, or [Config.cs](src/PercepSync/Config.cs) for more details.
+Note that the Pascal Case property names, e.g., `EnablePreview`, are translated into snake case, e.g., `enable_preview` in the toml configuration file.

+### `PercepSyncHoloLensCapture`

+You can configure `PercepSyncHoloLensCapture` via a configuration file `PercepSyncHoloLensCaptureConfig.toml` placed into the `Documents` folder of the HoloLens 2.
+If it's already not there, `PercepSyncHoloLensCapture` will create a default one.
+In order to modify `PercepSyncHoloLensCaptureConfig.toml` download it using the Windows Device Portal (System > Device Manager), modify it as desired and then reupload it.
+You can refer to [Config.cs](src/PercepSyncHoloLensCapture/Config.cs) to see which configuration options are available.

 ## Perceptual Sensor Stream Data Format

 `PercepSync` uses [ZeroMQ](https://zeromq.org/) to publish data from different input devices.
 Data that can be synchronized will be synchronized and published to a single topic.
 The serialization format is [MessagePack](https://msgpack.org/).